Sam Price-Waldman is a documentary director and cinematographer based in Los Angeles.

 Sam was a series cinematographer on both seasons of the hit HBO docuseries The Vow, where his work was nominated for a Cinema Eye Honors Award for Outstanding Cinematography in a Broadcast Series.
 He was also a cinematographer on the acclaimed Showtime docuseries, The Lincoln Project and has shot feature documentaries for platforms including HBO, Netflix, Showtime, PBS, and Amazon Prime.

-Sam began his career at The Atlantic, where he worked as a director, shooter, and editor from 2013-2016, before moving into freelance cinematography and directing.
+Sam began his career at The Atlantic, where he worked as a producer, shooter, and editor from 2013-2016, before moving into freelance cinematography and directing.

 He holds a BFA in Film Production from Chapman University.